juliojunior25/redoc/README.md

 ## 🙋 FAQ

-**Q: O ReDoc funciona sem API key?**
+**Q: Does ReDoc work without an API key?**
-Sim!
-Usa perguntas padrão menos contextuais.
+Yes.
+Use `--offline` to skip AI.

-**Q: Os commits ficam salvos localmente?**
+**Q: Are the docs stored locally?**
-Sim, no submodule `redocs/` que é ignorado pelo git principal.
+Yes, under `docsPath` (default: `.redoc/`) inside your repository.

-**Q: Posso usar outro provider de IA?**
+**Q: Can I use a different AI provider?**
-Atualmente só Groq, mas OpenAI está planejado.
+Yes: Groq, Gemini, Cerebras, or Ollama.

-**Q: O que acontece se eu pular o brain dump?**
+**Q: What happens if I skip the brain dump?**
-Nada!
-Os commits ficam pendentes até o próximo push.
+Nothing — your unpushed commits remain until the next run/push.

 ---

-**Feito com ❤️ para desenvolvedores que odeiam escrever documentação.**
+Built for developers who hate writing docs.